ragyierawal/ghed_p8105_project/project_proposal.md

-Project Proposal
+P8105 Final Project Proposal
 ================

-## Project Members

-1. Trisha Dwivedi - trishad1
-2. Pooja Mukund - pm3148
-3. Ragyie Rawal - rr3423
-4. Safiya Sirota - sns2189
+### Group members

+Trisha Dwivedi (trishad1), Pooja Mukund (pm3148), Ragyie Rawal (rr3423),
-5. Eric Wang - ew2717
+Safiya Sirota (sns2189), Eric Wang (ew2717)

-## Project Title
+### Tentative project title

-Healthcare expenditure patterns in U.S. as compared to other countries
+Healthcare expenditure patterns in the U.S. compared to other countries

-## Project Motivation
+### Motivation

-Our goal is to compare various health-related expenditures across a select few countries, taking a look at private vs government costs, as well as the amount of funding received for varying categories of conditions.
-How do these vary by country?
-What do funding and expenses look like per capita, and for countries with varying socio-economic status.

-We chose this topic because it’s important to understand the distribution of funding for healthcare, and compare that to the true expenses by country to see if they are receiving sufficient resources.
-Several countries rely on the WHO for healthcare, treatment, and research funding, and so it’s important to note where there are gaps, and where most costs lie, whether it be on primary health care or infectious diseases or noncommunicable diseases.
+We hope to understand and present healthcare funding patterns in various countries.
+We want to show who is bearing the brunt of the costs and how spending distributions differ throughout the world.
+Several countries rely on the WHO for healthcare, treatment, and research funding, so recognizing underfunded areas is paramount to ensure care for everyone globally.
+We also hope to compare spending in specific countries across different areas, including: primary health care, infectious diseases, noncommunicable diseases, preventive, and curative care.

-## Intended Final Products
+### Intended Final Products

-Out of Pocket Costs vs. Government Insurance vs. Private Insurance
+We will create a website with an interactive dashboard in order to draw in a broad audience and make large amounts of WHO data accessible and informative.

-## Data Source
+### Data Source

 World Health Organization’s Global Health Expenditure Database:
 <https://apps.who.int/nha/database/Home/Index/en>

-An open access database which provides internationally comparable data on health spending from 2000 to 2018.
-This database helps to monitor availability of health resources and extent to which these resources are utilized equitably and efficiently.

-## Analyses / Visualizations / Coding Challenges

-Coding challenges: dealing with missing data values in certain columns
+### Planned analyses, visualizations, and coding challenges

+*Questions for analysis*: How does spending compare per capita between countries with high and low socioeconomic status?
+Are countries putting enough resources into their most prevalent diseases?
+How much do different countries spend on curative vs. preventive care?
+How much do out of pocket costs, government funding, and private insurance companies contribute?

+*Visualizations*: A dashboard comparing amounts of funding received for different categories for each country.
+An interactive world map of health expenditure information.
+A stacked bar plot of expenditures.
+A line plot showing how health expenditure has changed over time for multiple countries.

+*Coding challenges*: Dealing with missing data values.
+Understanding economics terminology and pulling the correct variables for analysis.
+Using pivot\_longer to properly tidy the dataset (the current columns are years).

-## Planned Timeline
+### Planned Timeline

+-   By November 19: Have project review meeting
+-   By November 23: Complete data tidying
+-   By November 30: Complete planned analyses, visualizations
+-   By December 11: Complete discussion of results, finalize report, create deliverables